entityJY/phapp-student-project-02/data/README.md

 Contains CSV files for each US state, listing public health organizations and related metadata.
 Each file is named `us-XX.csv` where `XX` is the two-letter state code (e.g., `us-ca.csv` for California, `us-tx.csv` for Texas).

+Websites are accessed 1 by 1, with 2 seconds between each site

 ### CSV Format

 The CSV files use semicolon (`;`) as the delimiter.
 The main columns are: